ClibMouse/ClickHouse/src/Parsers/Kusto/KQL_ReleaseNote.md

 # May , 2023

 ## Bugfixes
  - Fix core dump when table is missing in pipeline
  - Corrected issues related to fractional seconds in tolong, datetime_add, datetime_part and datetime_diff.
  - Corrected an issue with timezone conversion in make_datetime.
  - Corrected an issue with hash_sha256 when an empty string is used.

+ - produce an exception if `arg_max` or `arg_min` have fewer than 2 arguments

 # April XX, 2023
 ## Bugfixes